shopkeep/deis/docs/index.rst

 on your own servers.
 Deis builds upon Docker and CoreOS to provide a lightweight PaaS with a Heroku-inspired workflow.

-To get started with Deis, first read :ref:`Understanding Deis <understanding_deis>`.
+To get started with Deis, first read the :ref:`about` section to get a better understanding of Deis and its architecture.

 The full documentation tree can be seen :ref:`here <toctree>`.